Fully Offline Reinforcement Learning: Implementation Details

 \subsection{World Model and RP Approximate Inference}

-To ensure compatibility with Unifloral implementations \citep{unifloral2025}, our world model is a variation of the Gaussian World Model presented in \ref{sec:gaussian_world_model}, but amended to predict the change in state $\Delta \coloneq s'-s$ rather than the absolute next state $s'$.
-We also allow the model to characterise its uncertainty with variance functions $\sigma^2_{r,\theta}(s, a)$ and $\sigma^2_{\Delta,\theta}(s,a)$.
-The Gaussian reward and state transition models then have the form:
+To ensure compatibility with Unifloral implementations \citep{unifloral2025}, our world model is a variation of the Gaussian World Model presented in \ref{sec:gauss_world}, but amended to predict the change in state $\Delta \coloneq s'-s$ rather than the absolute next state $s'$.